 20th December 2023 The Winter Solstice next Friday 22nd December -- Star Clusters

-17th January 2024 Basic introduction to telescopes -- Observing the Moon
+17th January 2024 Basic introduction to telescopes -- The Wonders of the Constellation Orion

 17th April 2024 Why is the star Polaris so important? -- Observing our star the Sun